 Turns out such strategies are not as far-fetched as they might have sounded at the time.

-A pair of recent studies suggest that a lack of vitamin D might put you at greater risk for a poor outcome after infection with the new coronavirus, which causes the disease COVID-19.
+An increasing number of studies suggest that a lack of vitamin D might put you at greater risk for a poor outcome after infection with the new coronavirus, which causes the disease COVID-19.

 Patients who have a severe vitamin D deficiency are twice as likely to have severe complications — or even to die — after being infected with the virus, according to researchers at Northwestern University.